Struggling with Vowel Distortion While Singing? Here's How to Stop Making These 5 Common Mistakes!Singing lessons near me for adults!

 Over-Tension in the Throat

 Tension in the throat creates constricted vowels.
 A relaxed throat is crucial when singing.
-For example, if you sing "ah" with tension, it may come out as a strained "aaah."
+For example, if you sing "ah" with tension, it may sound like a strained "aaah."
 Strive to keep your throat loose.
 Over time, this will allow your vocal cords to resonate freely, leading to clearer vowels.

 Jaw Tension